Last updated: May 18, 2026

 Cannot do (anywhere else in your project)

-- See the existence or names of other datasets
+- See the existence or names of datasets you did not share

-- List tables or read metadata in other datasets
+- List tables or read metadata in datasets you did not share

 - Create or delete datasets